alphagov/govuk-design-system-architecture/proposals/001-use-rfcs-and-adrs-to-discuss-proposals-and-record-decisions.md

 publication format as a platform for suggesting and refining ideas whilst involving the wider community.

-We will use the existing Architecture Decision Records (ARD) publication format as a way to document decisions that have been made.
+We will use the existing Architecture Decision Records (ADR) publication format as a way to document decisions that have been made.

 We will use markdown for both of these publication types.